The New Zealand Institute

 2.11.1 No person shall be admitted as a Fellow or Student Member unless the Council is satisfied that the person is resident in New Zealand.

 2.12 Admission – Notification of

 Every person duly elected a Fellow, an Honorary Member, a Student Member, a Non-resident Member, an Associate Member or a Retired Fellow, shall be informed thereof by letter without delay.

-Every person so elected must engage in writing to abide by the Rules and the Code of Professional Conduct of the Institute.
+Every person so elected must engage in writing to abide by the Rules of the Institute.